hydrabyte-co/hydra-services/docs/aiwm/reports-implementation-summary.md

 - Users only see their organization's data

 ✅ **Soft Delete Support**
-- All queries filter `deletedAt: null`
+- All queries filter `isDeleted: false`

 ---